 White-Collar Workers Are Getting the Blues

-New job postings for white-collar roles decreased by 12.7% from Q1 2024 to Q1 2025, with demand for roles like Software Developer and Business Analyst falling more than twice as fast as the overall white-collar average over the past two years.
+- Tech and Business Roles Hit Hardest: Postings for roles like Software Developer and Business Analyst have fallen more than twice as fast as the overall white-collar average over the past two years.

-First, data on new job postings indicates that while demand for both white-collar and blue-collar roles faltered between Q1 2024 and Q1 2025.
-This cooling trend was slightly more acute for white-collar positions (-12.7%) versus blue-collar (-11.9%).
-New job postings for white-collar positions saw a sharper year-over-year decline (12.7%) compared to blue-collar roles (11.9%) between Q1 2024 and Q1 2025.
+First, data on new job postings shows that demand for both white-collar and blue-collar roles faltered between Q1 2024 and Q1 2025, with this cooling trend slightly more acute for white-collar positions (-12.7%) than for blue-collar roles (-11.9%).

 Beyond the shrinking number of new job opportunities, wage growth for white-collar jobs has also notably stalled.
 Analysis of salaries listed in new job postings shows that while white-collar pay initially rose, it has remained flat since mid-2024.
 Blue-collar wages, however, have continued to increase steadily, without the notable slowdown in recent months.
 This divergence in trends suggests that the bargaining power for many office-based roles may be waning relative to manual labor positions.